 Ringworm of the Skin - Treatment Overview

-can become infected with bacteria.
-If this happens, you may need to take
+If not treated, ringworm can spread and the skin can become irritated and painful.
+Skin blisters and cracks can become infected with bacteria.
+If this happens, you may need to take antibiotics.

 What to think about

-infection right away.
+You should treat a fungal infection right away.
 Severe and widespread infections can be hard to treat.